What Is NoFap? What Are the Benefits?

 NoFap’s Benefits, According to Science

-Basically, they concluded that more research is needed.
+Basically, more research is needed.

-Is NoFap real?
+Are the purported benefits of NoFap real?
 Maybe not.
 But if the perceptions represented in its culture speak to you, maybe it’s worth talking to a professional about why you feel that way.

 The Risks of NoFap

 If you’re interested in experiencing the alleged benefits of NoFap, you should also understand the potential risks.
-NoFap is not without its critics, controversies and accusations of pseudoscience, but in the same way that there are more questions than answers about NoFap benefits, the risks aren’t fully understood, either.
+NoFap is not without its critics, controversies, and accusations of pseudoscience, but in the same way that there are more questions than answers about NoFap benefits, the risks aren’t fully understood, either.

 Semen Retention